How many carbohydrates do you need?

 Feb.
 07, 2017

 See more In-depth

 - Duyff RL.
-American Dietetic Association Complete Food and Nutrition Guide.
+USDA food patterns: Healthy U.S.-style eating pattern.
+In: American Dietetic Association Complete Food and Nutrition Guide.
 4th ed.
-Hoboken, N.J.: John Wiley & Sons; 2012:55.
+Hoboken, N.J.: John Wiley & Sons; 2012.

 - Li Y, et al. Saturated fats compared with unsaturated fats and sources of carbohydrates in relation to risk of coronary heart disease.
 Journal of the American College of Cardiology.
 2015;66:1538.

 - Hingle MD, et al. Practice paper of the Academy of Nutrition and Dietetics: Selecting nutrient-dense foods for good health.
 Journal of the Academy of Nutrition and Dietetics.
 2016;116:1473.